How Do I Avoid Taxes With A Self-Directed IRA?

 Select Investments: Before adding investments to your self-directed IRA, perform extensive due diligence on them and consult a financial professional if needed.

-Monitor and Manage: Regularly review and manage your self-directed IRA to ensure that it remains aligned with your goals for investing and complies to IRS rules and regulations.
+Monitor and Manage: Frequently examine and monitor the self-directed IRA to ensure that it remains aligned with your investment goals and complies in accordance with IRS rules and regulations.